-Live streaming platforms like YouTube, Facebook Gaming, Twitch, and Mixer have always been quite popular but during this Covid-19 recluse, they have exploded to the popularity and have gained an insane army of fans.
-If you are looking to get a piece of that legion of fans for yourself and do not know what cameras work best while keeping the cost at a minimum without sacrificing quality, this is your one-stop guide.
-We recommend three of the best cameras in 2020 namely
+Live streaming or live video platforms like YouTube, Facebook Gaming, Twitch, and Mixer have always been quite popular but during this Covid-19 recluse, they have exploded into popularity and have gained an insane army of fans.
+If you are looking to get a piece of that legion of fans for yourself and do not know what streaming camera work best while keeping the cost at a minimum without sacrificing visual quality, this is your one-stop guide.
+We recommend three of the best cameras for streaming live video in 2020 namely

 - Sony A5100